 Flights, accommodation, trains, food, beer & wine, it all adds up.
 Even if you do manage to save up enough money, eventually it will run out and the time will come when you have to return home.

 Traveling is without a doubt, one of the most worthwhile activities you can pursue.
 It’s an investment in yourself, your education, it’s ridiculously fun, it has the potential to transform your life, and no matter how much you travel, you’ll never get sick of it.
-The idea that you could live the traveler’s life indefinitely, without having to save up for years or come home prematurely, sounds like a fantasy to most.
+The idea that you could live the traveler’s life indefinitely by being a travelling bartender, without having to save up for years or come home prematurely, sounds like a fantasy to most.

 5 years ago, I used to think the same.
 I thought that you had to be rich to sustain any form of long-term travel.
 But, I’ve since realized that it’s simply not true and I’ve lived a life in contradiction to those thoughts.
 There’s another way, and it doesn’t involve restricting your travels to the 2-4 weeks in holidays a year.
-Rather than spending your life at work, you could spend your time living abroad, traveling foreign lands, meeting extraordinary people, and seeing the world!
+Rather than spending your life at work, you could spend your time living abroad, traveling foreign lands, meeting extraordinary people, and seeing the world as a traveling bartender.

 A Traveling Bartender’s Life